The Influence of Uniform Magnetic Fields on Strong Field Gravitational Lensing by Kerr Black Holes: Gravitational Lensing by MKBH spacetime

 The unstable circular photon orbit radius is the positive largest root of Eq.~\eqref{ps} \cite{Claudel:2000yi,Virbhadra:2002ju}.
-At an unstable photon circular orbit $x_{ps}$, the deflection angle of the photon around the black hole becomes divergent.
-As the closest approach distance approaches $x_0\to x_{ps}$, the impact parameter $u$ is referred to as the critical impact parameter $u_{ps}$.
-Figure~\ref{plot4} illustrates a reduction in the radius of the photon sphere $x_{ps}$ and the critical impact parameter $u_{ps}$ with the spin parameter $a$ and an increase with the external magnetic field parameter $B$.
-This indicates a larger photon sphere and shadow for MKBHs than the Kerr black holes.
+At an unstable photon circular orbit $x_\text{ps}$, the deflection angle of the photon around the black hole becomes divergent.
+As the closest approach distance approaches $x_0\to x_\text{ps}$, the impact parameter $u$ is referred to as the critical impact parameter $u_\text{ps}$.
+Fixing the winding of the light rays to be counterclockwise, we set $a > 0$ (prograde orbits) if the black hole is also rotating in the counterclockwise direction, and $a < 0$ (retrograde) if the black hole turns in the reverse direction of photon twisting, i.e., the clockwise direction.
+Figure~\ref{plot4} illustrates a reduction (growth) in the radius of the photon sphere $x_\text{ps}$ and the critical impact parameter $u_\text{ps}$ with the spin parameter $\mid a \mid$ for prograde (retrograde) orbits, suggesting photons forming prograde orbits can get closer to the black hole than the photons forming retrograde orbits.
+When the behavior of these parameters is analyzed with the magnetic field strength $B$, we find that for retrograde orbits $x_\text{ps}$ increases while $u_\text{ps}$ decreases with $B$ and for prograde orbits $x_\text{ps}$ always increases with $B$ but $u_\text{ps}$ can increase or decrease with $B$ depending upon the value of $a$.
+This indicates a larger photon sphere for MKBHs than for Kerr black holes; the critical impact parameter for MKBHs can be larger or smaller than for Kerr black holes, depending upon the spin.